c9s/guts/README.md

 ==================

-Gutscript is a language makes your life easier, it allows you write less code to compile a workable PHP code.
+Gutscript is a language makes your life easier, it allows you to write less code to produce equivalent PHP code.

 Gutscript compiler is written in Go, Go is faster 10+ times than PHP, hence the compilation is fast, and of course you can compile sources concurrently.

-Gutscript takes the good stuffs from Haskell, Perl6, Go and GutsScript, you can write shorter code to generate the expected PHP code. e.g. To define a function, we use:
+Gutscript takes the good stuffs from Haskell, Perl6, Go and CoffeeScript, you can write shorter code to generate a equivalent PHP code. e.g. To define a function, we use:

     getName :: -> "John"